ethereum/solidity-blog/_posts/2020-09-04-meet-the-team.md

 *During my studies, I have worked on different small open source projects related to Wikipedia and biodiversity.
 After my PhD in Computational Complexity Theory, where I worked on multi-objective optimization and structural complexity theory, I gathered some experience in the classical closed-source software industry.
 In 2014, I started the Solidity project and really enjoy the open collaboration of the professional free software world that is very similar in spirit to the research community.*

 ### What is your role in the Solidity team?
-On which parts of Solidity do you work the most? (describe your work a bit)
+On which parts of Solidity do you work the most?

 *With help from Alex Beregszaszi I'm leading the Solidity team.
 This means that I'm doing a lot of code review and design work, but there is also enough time to write code.
 My favourite part of the project is the Yul optimizer because you can make a lot of impact with tiny but well-though-out components.*